 When Enabled, the system automatically assigns an IRQ for the USB device connected to your system.
-However, if you are not using USB devices and an ISA slot requires an IRQ, set this function to Disabled.
-The IRQ previously occupied by the USB device will be available for the ISA slot.
+However, if you are not using USB devices and a new device requires an IRQ, set this function to Disabled.
+The IRQ previously occupied by the USB device will be available for the new device.

-When Disabled, a "Yellow" mark will appear in Windows® 95's Device Manager.
+When Disabled, a "Yellow" mark will appear in Windows^a 95's Device Manager.